 The Governor of a State dismissed Council of Ministers enjoying the confidence of the House.
 ‘A’ challenges the action of the Governor on the ground that his action is unconstitutional.
 Will ‘A’ succeed?
 Give reasons for your answer with the help of suitable examples.
 [UPJS 2013]

 In which circumstances does the Parliament become empowered to make a law under the State list?
 Also, state whether in these circumstances the power of the State Legislatures get suspended or become concurrent with Parliament.
 [BJS 2017]

-In response to an advertisement, the appellant along with the third respondent, submitted a tender for running the University canteen at Patiala.
+In response to an advertisement, the appellant along with the third respondent submitted a tender for running the University canteen at Patiala.
 When tenders were opened, the offer of writ appellant to pay a monthly rent of Rs.
-33,399 was highest.
+33,399 was the highest.
 The third respondent along with others was invited for negotiations and he enhanced his offer to Rs.
 45,999.

 The writ appellant did not participate in negotiations and also did not agree to enhance his tender offer.
-As the third respondent was defaulter in respect of other University canteen earlier, the University authorities awarded the contract to the writ appellant.
-It was said that the third respondent was not only in arrears of large amount of rent to the tune of Rs.
+As the third respondent was a defaulter in respect of other University canteens earlier, the University authorities awarded the contract to the writ appellant.
+It was said that the third respondent was not only in arrears of a large amount of rent to the tune of Rs.
 1,49,364 but also dragged the University in several litigations.
 The third respondent’s writ was allowed by the single judge and an appeal was preferred by the writ appellant.
 Decide.
 [Punj.
 JS 2006]